-The second study was published in the .
-Researchers at the University of Texas Medical Branch found teens who "sext" may be more likely to engage in sexual behaviors.
+The second study was published by researchers at the University of Texas Medical Branch, who found teens who "sext" may be more likely to engage in sexual behaviors.
 Here are some of the findings:

-- 28% of teens admitted to having sent a sext.
+- 28 percent of teens admitted to having sent a sext.

-- 76.2% of teens who were propositioned to sext admitted to having had sexual intercourse.
+- 76.2 percent of teens who were propositioned to sext admitted to having had sexual intercourse.